NFL's 32 top surprises, and rating whether each will continue

 Minnesota Vikings

-The surprise: Up-and-down success in the run game.
+The surprise: Up-and-down success in the running game.

 The verdict: MIRAGE.
-With the return of Dalvin Cook, there were expectations that the Vikings would explode immediately in the run game, but they rank 22nd through two weeks with 92 yards per game.
+With the return of Dalvin Cook, there were expectations that the Vikings would explode immediately in the running game, but they rank 22nd through two weeks with 92 yards per game.
 Fortunately, there's little to be worried about.
 Even as San Francisco sat eight defenders in the box regularly, Cook looked good on 16 carries for 40 yards in Week 1 and was actively involved in the passing game.
 Against Green Bay, Minnesota had a handful of big runs called back because of penalties.
 When it got down 20-7, Kirk Cousins had to throw the ball to get his team back in the game.
-The offensive line's struggles also haven't been great for run blocking, but this aspect of the Vikings offense shouldn't be a concern going forward. -- Courtney Cronin
+The offensive line's struggles also haven't been great for run blocking, but this aspect of the Vikings' offense shouldn't be a concern going forward. -- Courtney Cronin

 NFC SOUTH